DataStance1/DigDataProject/README.md

 # DigDataProject
 Analysis done with SQL to gain insight on the  population of countries in the world.
+* Creating tables
+* Joining tables
+* Performing aggragation